macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

 stone bridge at the summit and began to descend again.
 Off in the darkness a shadowcat screamed in fury, its voice bouncing

-off the rocks so it seemed as though a dozen other ‘cats were giving answer.
+off the rocks so it seemed as though a dozen other 'cats were giving answer.
 Once Jon thought he saw a pair of glowing eyes

 on a ledge overhead, as big as harvest moons.